panitsasi/panitsasi.github.io/_pages/about.md

 ## News

 - **Spring 2026:** Joining Nokia Bell Labs (Murray Hill, New Jersey) as a Wireless Systems Researcher for the Spring semester.

+- **January 2026:** Our paper *“5GC-Bench: A Framework for Stress-Testing and Benchmarking 5G Core VNFs”* was accepted to the IEEE Wireless Communications and Networking Conference (WCNC) 2026.

+- **January 2026:** Our paper *“A Deep and Transfer Learning Approach for Handover Management in O-RAN”* was accepted to the IEEE Wireless Communications and Networking Conference (WCNC) 2026.

 - **December 2025:** Our paper *“FedJam: Multimodal Federated Learning Framework for Jamming Detection”* was accepted to the IEEE Conference on Computer Communications (INFOCOM) 2026, May 18–21, Tokyo, Japan.